robnolen/aws-scaling-threat-detection-workshop/docs/03-detection-and-remediation.md

 4. In the results do you see a finding regarding SSH and password authentication for the instance that experienced the SSH brute force attack?
 -->

-!!! info "If you do not see any findings after awhile, there may have been an issue with your Inspector agent.
+!!! info "If you do not see any findings after a while, there may have been an issue with your Inspector agent.
 Go to the <a href="https://us-west-2.console.aws.amazon.com/inspector" target="_blank">Inspector</a> console, click on **Assessment Templates**, check the template that starts with **threat-detection-wksp**, and click **Run**.
 Please allow **15 minutes** for the scan to complete.
 You can also look in **Assessment runs** and check the **status**.
 Feel free to continue through this module and check the results later on."

-Based on the findings you should see that password authentication over SSH is configured on the instance.
+After review you should see that password authentication over SSH is configured on the instance.
 In addition, if you examine some of the other Inspector findings you will see that there are no password complexity restrictions.
 This means the instance is more susceptible to an SSH brute force attack.

 <!--
 2. Click on **securityhub default** under **Insight Groups**